Virtual-Domain-driven-design/domain-driven-design-heuristics/_design-heuristics/use_orm_in_domain_model_when_rate_of_change_is_low.md

 ---
 title: Use ORM in your domain model when rate of change is low
+excerpt: "When can it be appropite to use ORM mapping in my domain model?"
 tags: design heuristic
 author: Kenny Baas-Schwegler
 ---
-# Question

-When can it be appropite to use ORM mapping in my domain model?

 # Short description